Many thanks to Disney Press and NetGalley for providing an e-ARC of this book.

 The writing style is still extremely visual and emotional, almost as if we were traveling to those foreign lands from home, escaping lockdown to immerse ourselves in new places and allowing ourselves to root for Cinderella’s stepfamily without condoning some of their actions.
 This book is more heart-breaking and disturbing than dark, but a touch of Mommy Dearest, Grey Gardens, and Great Expectations create creepy well-written scenes that only Mrs. Valentino can pull off.

 Much like the Evil Queen and the Beast, Lady Tremaine isn’t really given a name but this isn’t something that particularly bothered me, just like I enjoyed Fairest of All and The Beast Within for the same reason.
 Lord Tremaine and Cinderella’s father, in return, are given proper names, Anastasia and Drizella are granted nicknames, and ‘’Lucifer’’ is also explained as well as his origins.

 Though there is a small section in the Fairylands at the beginning of the book, readers are ultimately reintroduced to the Many Kingdoms at the same moment Lady Tremaine and her daughters step foot in it for the first time: this is brilliant storytelling, as it allows the return to this magical place in an original way, after its absence in Evil Thing.
 Our favorite troublemakers, the Odd Sisters are also back, making an iconic return by paying a small visit to the Tremaines and though there isn’t a lot of pages dedicated to them, their role remains extremely important.

-There is obviously so much more to analyze and talk about Cold Hearted but I’ll leave it for a review of the final book.
+There is obviously so much more to analyze and talk about Cold Hearted, but I’ll leave it for a final book review.